devopsdays/devopsdays-web/utilities/docs/workflow/README.md

 ![](img/new-netlify.jpg)

-Select GitHub as the provider:
+Select GitHub as the provider (Note: We recommend you tick the "Limit GitHub access to public repositories" option to ensure you don't provide access to any private repos you may have access to by accident):

 ![](img/choose-github.jpg)